scrabbletank/farhome-rules/rulesdoc.md

 Add an enhanced die for every level cast above 1st.

-#### Hex Bolt
+#### Eldritch Presence
 *1st level*

 - **Casting Time:** 7 AP
-- **Range:** 5
+- **Range:** 10
-- **Duration:** 1 minute
+- **Duration:** 10 minutes
 - **Damage Type:** psychic

-Fire a bolt of psychic force, sticking to a creature in range you can see.
-Make a spellcasting roll against the creatures Willpower save, adding a bad die to your roll if the creature is not hexed.
-On success you deal 1/0 in psychic damage, adding 0/1 for each level of Hex on the creature.
-On a critical, the creature gains Hex for 1 minute, or increases their level of Hex up to a max of 3.
-For the next minute, once per turn you may spend 3 AP to make the same attack against the same creature, or move the hex bolt and attack a different creature within 2 tiles.
+A foreboding presence surrounds up to 5 creatures in range you can see.
+Make a spellcasting roll against the creatures Charisma save, adding a bad die for each creature targeted past the first.
+On success the creatures and their surrounding tiles are covered in dim light.
+Mundane lights have no effect on these tiles.
+While in dim light this creatures add a terrible die to all Willpower saves and takes 1/0 in psychic damage whenever they gain Hex.

 Add an enhanced die for every level cast above 1st.